ietf-wg-httpapi/link-hint/draft-ietf-httpapi-link-hint.md

 * Content Model: Inner List of Strings
 * Specification: \[this document]

-Content MUST be a Inner List of Strings, containing preferences ({{Section 2 of RFC7240}}).
+Content MUST be an Inner List of Strings, containing preferences ({{Section 2 of RFC7240}}).
 Note that, by its nature, a preference can be ignored by the server.

 ## precondition-req